mmcgowan1213/NHL-Goal-Heat-Map-24-25-Season/README.md

 Knowing that the nets in hockey are 89 feet from center ice, I added a geom_vline across 89 on my x intercept.

-When looking at the plot it is fairly obvious most goals are scored a few feet out from the net, and relativley close to the middle of the ice.
+When looking at the plot it is fairly obvious most goals come from the middle of the ice at a distance of about 7-8 feet out.